 The format of the file will be CSV, or comma-separated values.
 You cannot change this while saving the file on your computer, but once you open it in Microsoft Excel, LibreOffice Calc or a program of your choice, you can re-save it in another format.
 For example, if you use Microsoft Excel to open the file, you can save it (File -> Save As) as Excel Workbook (.xlsx).

-When you open the Chrome Passwords.csv file you will see four fields, the name of the website, its URL, and your username and password.
+When you open the Chrome Passwords.csv file you will see four fields:

-It is important to remember that your passwords stored this way on your computer are at risk.
-Because the CSV file is not encrypted (and even if it is, its encryption is easily broken) if someone gets a hold of it they can read your passwords.
+It is important to realize that your passwords stored this way on your computer are at risk.
+Because the CSV file is not encrypted (and even if it is, Excel file encryption is easy to break) if someone gets a hold of it they can read your passwords.